Thriller (song)

-"Thriller" is a song by American singer Michael Jackson.
-It was released by Epic Records in the UK on November 5, 1983, and in the US on January 23, 1984, as the seventh and final single from his sixth studio album, Thriller.
-"Thriller" is a funk song produced by Quincy Jones and written by Rod Temperton, who wanted to write a theatrical song to suit Jackson's love of film.
-The music and lyrics evoke horror films, with sound effects such as thunder, creaking doors, footsteps, and wind.
-It ends with a spoken-word sequence performed by the horror actor Vincent Price.
+"Thriller" is a song by the American singer Michael Jackson.
+It was released by Epic Records on November 11, 1983, in the UK and on January 23, 1984, in the US, as the seventh and final single from his sixth studio album, Thriller (1982).

+"Thriller" is a disco song featuring a synthesizer bassline, lyrics, and sound effects evoking horror films.
+It includes a spoken-word sequence performed by the horror actor Vincent Price.
+It was produced by Quincy Jones and written by Rod Temperton, who wanted to write a theatrical song to suit Jackson's love of film.

+The "Thriller" music video, directed by John Landis, depicts Jackson dancing with a horde of zombies.
+It has been named the greatest music video of all time by various publications and readers' polls, and doubled sales of Thriller, helping it become the best-selling album in history.